azoth-lang/azoth.language.reference/src/variable-references.md

 assigns it a reference to `y`.
 To reference a variable prefix the name with `ref var`.
 For example, `let z = ref var y;` declares a variable of type `ref var int` and assigns it a reference to `y`.

-Stack references can be assigned new references and new values.
-A `var a: ref var int` can be assign a new reference by assigning into it an expression of type `ref var int`, but the variable it references can be assigned by assigning into it an expression of type `int`.
+Variable references can be assigned new references and new values.
+A `var a: ref var int` can be assigned a new reference by assigning into it an expression of type `ref var int`, but the variable it references can be assigned by assigning into it an expression of type `int`.
 Likewise, to pass a variable reference as a parameter, simply pass any expression of the appropriate reference type which might be a variable with a variable reference type.
 A variable reference will be implicitly dereferenced in contexts where the referenced type is expected.

+## Equality

+Variable references cannot be compared for equality.
+If an equality operator is used on two `ref` types, they will be implicitly dereferenced and the operator evaluated on the result.